patricklafrance/wmfnext-shell/README.md

 The remaining pages are typically use cases for which the default layout will not work for various reasons.
 Often, because those pages are not bound to a user session.
 A great example is a login page.

-For those pages, the shell provide a mecanism called "page hoisting".
+For those pages, the shell have a built-in a mecanism called "page hoisting".
 Contrary to a regular page, an hoisted page is added at the root of the router, e.g. outside the boundaries of the host application root layout.

 Therefore, an hoisted page is not affected by the default layout and is in full control of it's rendering.